Ene Ergma

-Ene Ergma (born 29 February 1944, in Rakvere) is an Estonian politician, a member of the Riigikogu (Estonian parliament), and scientist.
+Ene Ergma (born 29 February 1944) is an Estonian politician, a member of the Riigikogu (Estonian parliament), and scientist.
 She was a member of the political party Union of Pro Patria and Res Publica and, before the two parties merged, a member of Res Publica Party.
 On 1 June 2016, Ergma announced her resignation from the party, because the party had lost its identity and turned populist.

 Education and scientific career

 Ergma received her Diploma cum laude (BSc/MSc equivalent) in astronomy and PhD in physics and mathematics from Lomonosov Moscow State University, and a DSc degree from Institute of Space Research, Moscow.
 Before entering politics she worked as a professor of Astronomy at University of Tartu, Estonia (since 1988).
 In 1994, she was elected to the Estonian Academy of Sciences.
 Most of her scientific research has been done on the evolution of the compact objects (such as white dwarfs and neutron stars) and also gamma ray bursts.